awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

      In some cases, the target table primary key or unique index is different than the source table primary key or unique index\.
 In such cases, add supplemental logging manually on the source table columns that make up the target table primary key or unique index\.

      Also, if you change the target table primary key, add supplemental logging on the target unique index's columns instead of the columns of the source primary key or unique index\.
-   + When tables are updated using WHERE clauses not referencing primary key columns, use supplemental logging for all columns\.

 If a filter or transformation is defined for a table, you might need to enable additional logging\.